-Laidback, safe and characterised by the kind hospitality offered by locals, there is nothing quite like travelling to, and experiencing the things to do in Perth.
+Laidback, safe and characterised by the kind hospitality offered by locals, there is nothing quite like travelling to, and experiencing the myriad of exciting activities in Perth Australia.

 Take a stroll down the city’s streets and enjoy the cultural diversity of Perth.
 Featuring influences from around the Pacific, this cosmopolitan city is both uniquely Australian and strongly connected to modern international trends.

 Indulge in a host of shopping, dining and entertainment options found around the city centre.
-Download our shopping guide to discover Perth's major shopping centres and retailers.
 Then venture to the popular Mount Lawley, Subaico and Leederville areas.

-Enjoy a refreshing walk or invigorating jog amongst the beautiful backdrop that is the city of Perth.
-Download our walking and jogging maps to plan your path.
+Enjoy a refreshing walk or invigorating jog amongst the beautiful panoramic views that surround the City of Perth.

 Soak up the sunshine at one of many stunning beaches in Perth.